 You are what you watch, and by that we mean that selecting films that show you something outside your comfort zone is a great way to educate and entertain yourself.
 The big screen might be a hard ask right now, but you can still bring cinema home.

 As such, we've put in the time and sifted through Amazon Prime Video to pick out the best films you can stream without leaving home.
-These include critically acclaimed movies like Milk, indie gems like Knives Out and Midsommar, and foreign language masterpieces including Lion and Jiro Dreams of Sushi.
+These include critically acclaimed movies like 1917 and Parasite, indie gems Milk and Compliance, smart horror movies such as and the seminal Halloween, and foreign language masterpieces including Harmonium and Untouchable.

 If you're only using your Amazon Prime membership to expedite a crate of loo roll to your house, you're missing out.

 Best drama movies on Amazon Prime UK

 Fyre Festival, Anna Delvey, the impossibility of cancelling a free trial, the age of the scammer is truly upon us, and this Rosamund Pike-fronted drama will scratch just that itch.
 The crime drama follows a scammer who tricks elderly people into appointing her as their legal guardian before making off with their money.
 The enterprise comes unstuck when she targets a victim who has ties to a gangster, played by the wry Peter Dinklage.
 What appears a slick drama ends up making salient points about our obsession with wealth and hustling.